 - Avoid impulse buying.
 If you had to pay in cash, would you be making this purchase?

 - Keep track of all your credit purchases.
-Save the receipts to keep track of what you’ve spent and check them against your monthly statement or online.
+Save the receipts to keep track of what you’ve spent and check them against your monthly statement.